TeskaLabs/asab/docs/reference/config/reference.md

 my_conf_value = asab.Config['section_name']['key1'] #(2)!
 ```

-1. Initialize application object and hence the configuration.
+1. Initializes application object and hence the configuration.
-2. Access configuration values anywhere.
+2. You can access the configuration values anywhere.

 ## Based on ConfigParser object

-The `asab.Config` is inherited from [the standard `configparser.ConfigParser` class](https://docs.python.org/3/library/configparser.html#customizing-parser-behaviour)
+`asab.Config` is inherited from [`configparser.ConfigParser` class](https://docs.python.org/3/library/configparser.html#customizing-parser-behaviour)
 which implements a basic configuration language that provides a structure similar to what's found in Microsoft Windows INI files.

 !!! example "Basic usage:"